For peerless roasts with all the trimmings or that special place to celebrate Sunday lunch in style, Knightsbridge has you covered

 This swanky counter-focused restaurant doesn’t do Sunday roasts per se, but its meat-focused menu of rotisserie and grill dishes means it more than holds its own against the traditional roast lunch.
 Kick things off with a prawn cocktail before tucking into half a brined rotisserie chicken or one of its 35-day-aged steaks.
 With sides of dauphinoise or mash potato and Josper-grilled sprouting broccoli and you’ll not even notice the absence of roast potatoes or Yorkies.

-Those looking for a traditional Sunday roast won’t find it at Heston’s two-Michelin starred restaurant, but instead they’ll get modern British dishes inspired by history that pack a similarly hearty punch.
-Starters include Heston’s signature meat fruit (mandarin chicken liver parfait) and crab salad while for mains you can tuck into a Hereford prime rib for two.
-Save room for dessert, because the tipsy cake with pineapples roasted in full view of the dining room is possibly the finest way to finish any blow-out meal in the capital.
+Those looking for a traditional Sunday roast won’t find it at Heston’s two-Michelin-starred restaurant, but instead they’ll get modern dishes inspired by British classics that pack a similarly hearty punch.
+Recently launching its new lunch menu served exclusively on Sundays, Dinner by Heston Blumenthal presents Sunday Roast “Potato Time” – a twist on the British staple.
+Putting the spud in the spotlight, the new menu features a caviar-garnished roastie to accompany a choice of roast chicken and stuffing, roast beef and Yorkshire pudding, or roast cauliflower and truffle macrows.
+Save room for dessert, because the tipsy cake with pineapples roasted in full view of the dining room is possibly the finest way to finish any blowout meal in the capital.

 Once upon a time, this beef and crustacean brand offered limited choice for diners beyond a burger, a lobster, and a lobster roll.
 Thankfully things have moved on and today its Harvey Nichols-based restaurant offers seafood lovers a wealth of additional options that include lobster croquettes, calamari, and a lobster thermidor salad, with venison and plant-based burgers also ringing the changes.
 If you’re thinking that this all sounds very decadent but what about the children, then worry not.
 B&L also serves a very decent kids menu that features pasta, fish and chips, a chicken burger, and salmon, mash and kale for mains and a banana split and even a cheese plate for dessert.
 The perfect Sunday lunch spot for the family?
 It could well be.